 Adult: min.
 8 lines and max.
 48 lines.
 14-18 years: min.
 8 lines and max.
 48 lines.
-Children: up to 20 lines
+Children: up to 20 lines work correspondence will be entered into.
+14. Signing of the entry form for this competition constitutes acceptance of these conditions of entry.

-12. Entries will not be returned and participants should keep a copy of their work.
+12. Entries will not be returned and